January 1 in Pop Culture History

 4713 BC – Julian Calendar day #1, according to Joseph Justus Scaliger’s cycle of 7980 years.

-1622 – January 1st became the start of the “new Year” (it was March 25 for a long time prior)
+1622 – January 1st became the start of the “New Year” (it was March 25 for a long time prior)

 1788 – The Times of London newspaper began publication.

-1801 – Great Britain, Scotland and Ireland unite, founding the “United Kingdom”
+1801 – Great Britain, Scotland, and Ireland unite, founding the “United Kingdom.”

-1818 – Mary Shelley’s novel Frankenstein, or The Modern Prometheus was published (anonymously) in London.
+1818 – Mary Shelley’s novel Frankenstein, or The Modern Prometheus, was published (anonymously) in London.
 (500 copies were made)

-1862 – U.S. income tax began, with 3% of incomes over $600, 5% of incomes over $10,000.
+1862 – U.S. income tax began, with 3% of incomes over $600 and 5% over $10,000.

 1863 – The ‘Emancipation Proclamation’ issued by Abraham Lincoln